Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 123 hits with 19 doubles, three triples, 20 home runs and 71 walks.
+- Alex Bregman has put up 124 hits with 19 doubles, three triples, 20 home runs and 72 walks.
 He has driven in 82 runs with four stolen bases.

-- Bregman has picked up at least one hit in three games in a row.
-In his last five games he is batting .421 with three doubles, a triple, two home runs, three walks and six RBI.
+- Bregman heads into this game looking to extend his four-game hit streak.
+In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.

 Bregman Recent Games